Italian ironclad Principe di Carignano: Later career

 After the battle, Vacca replaced Persano; he was ordered to attack the main Austrian naval base at Pola, but the war ended before the operation could be carried out.
 The ship's postwar career was limited; rapidly surpassed first by central battery and then turret ships, the first generation of ironclads with traditional broadside quickly became obsolete.
 In addition, the government lost confidence in the fleet after the defeat at Lissa and drastically reduced the naval budget.
 The cuts were so severe that the fleet had great difficulty in mobilizing its ironclad squadron to attack the port of Civitavecchia in September 1870, as part of the wars of Italian unification.
 Instead, the ships were laid up and the sailors conscripted to man them were sent home.
 Around 1870, the ship's armament was revised to four 8 in guns and sixteen 164 cm guns.
+As of October 1871, she was stationed in Naples, along with her sister ship Messina and the two Formidabile-class ironclads and a number of other vessels.

 In 1873, the ship was assigned to the 2nd Division of the main Italian fleet; the other vessels of the division were the screw frigates Gaeta and Principe Umberto.
 Together with the ships of the 1st Division, the entire squadron cruised in the Mediterranean that year.
 Principe di Carignano was stricken from the naval register in 1875, and was subsequently broken up for scrap between 1877 and 1897.
 The Navy discarded both of her sisters, along with the ironclad Re di Portogallo between 1875 and 1880 to remove the cost of maintaining them from the naval budget, as part of an effort to reduce the financial impact of the new Duilio and Italia-classes then under construction.